 A Cultural Melting Pot

 One of the things that makes French Guiana special is its ethnic, cultural, and linguistic diversity.
 It and two autonomous countries: bordering Suriname and Guyana, form the so-called group ‘the Guianas’, which share a lot of similarities.
-Generally, in all three territories it is common to find people of similar mixed ethnicities.
-The population of the Guianas ranges from native Amerindians, descendants of European colonizers and African slaves, Indians, Chinese, Southeast Asians, Haitians, etc.
+Generally, it is common to find people of similar mixed ethnic backgrounds in all three territories.
+The population of the Guianas ranges from native Amerindians, descendants of European colonizers and African slaves, Indians, Chinese, Southeast Asians, etc

-Most Europeans in French Guiana are of French origin, for obvious reasons.
+Most Europeans in French Guiana are of French origin.
 There are many indigenous groups, some of which are the Kalina, Palikur and Wayana people.
 There are a lot of immigrants from Suriname, Brazil and Haiti.

 Although the official language of the country is French, as in France, the common tongue is called French Guianese Creole, which shares many similarities with Antillean creole, spoken in some Caribbean islands.
 There are many other languages spoken, but not in big numbers, compared to French Guianese Creole.
 It is based on French and has some vocabulary from Amerindian and African languages.
 All this ethnic colorfulness is packed within a population of less than 300,000 inhabitants, which makes it very impressive for such a small region.